XZPKU/Inter-custom/README.md

 cd ./iamg
 python main_eval.py --OUTPUT_ROOT ./OUTPUT/eval
 ```
-Then use the mask to generate HOI images
+The generated masks will be saved in ./OUTPUT/eval folder.
+Then use the masks to generate HOI images
 ```
-cd ./mgig
+cd ../mgig
 python run_inference_hoi_w_one_stage_mask_eval.py
 ```